fastrepl/starlight-plugin-github-issue/README.md

   <img alt="example" src="/images/dark.png" width="200px">
 </picture>

-Clicking the button will open a GitHub issue creation page with the body containing the URL of the file on that page.
+Clicking the button will open a GitHub issue creation page with the body containing the URL of the file of that page.

 ## Installation